Severac/openclassrooms/PJ6/README API.txt

 URL of user interface (hosted on AWS) : https://pj6.analysons.com/

-TO DO : update for PJ6

 To install the UI :

 Run an AWS EC2 instance (Ubuntu) and configure it
-(add streamlit listen port 8504 on IP filtering.
+(add streamlit listen port 8505 on IP filtering.
 Configure fixed IP for the instance.
 Generate key .PEM file to be able to connect via SSH)

 Create a directory streamlit_OC_PJ5 and upload following files on it :
 - UI_PJ6.py
 - functions.py
-- API_model_PJ6.pickle
+- grid_search_results_gridsearch_PJ6.pickle
 - so-logo.png

 Connected as ssh and run commands :